 Setting the record straight: How the CTF is governed

 However, from time to time some folks claim the CTF is not a grassroots organization, or that we’re incredibly small, because we have “five members.”
-The truth is that we sometimes have four, sometimes five and currently we have six.
+The truth is that we sometimes have four, sometimes six and currently we have five.
 According to our bylaws we can have as few as three and as many as 20.